nidhaloff/gpx-converter/README.rst

 Features
 --------

-- Convert gpx files to other formats such as CSV, arrays and Dataframes
+- Convert gpx files to other formats such as csv, dataframes and excel
 - Convert csv files to gpx
 - Apply interpolation on the gpx data